In this post, we list the most useful IntelliJ productivity extensions for Java developers.

 Symflower

 Since testing is consuming much of your coding time, we have to add our own plugin to the list.
-With Symflower, you can save valuable time when creating tests by auto-generating smart unit test templates for Java and Go applications.
-Our smart templates contain all the boilerplate code for your tests, so all you need to do is fill in the right values and you’re good to go.
-Using our smart test templates, you can shave off a few seconds to multiple minutes every time you write unit tests – if you’re thoroughly testing your code, you know that all that time for boilerplate adds up.
-Using Symflower helps you ship high-quality code faster, without having to go through the routine task of writing boilerplate code over and over again.Here’s how you’ll access the plugin in the IntelliJ Marketplace.
+With Symflower, you can save valuable time when creating tests by generating smart unit test templates and test suites.
+Smart test templates contain all the boilerplate code (including imports, annotations, object initializations, function calls, asserts, and more) for your tests.
+All you need to do is fill in the right test values and you’re good to go.

 JRebel & XRebel